I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 I moved into Feinman’s one bedroom, railroad flat in a fourplex the day after Harry left, shuttling my things from my parent’s home in University City to the West End before work on a stifling hot, late August afternoon.
 Layla was underfoot and confused by the commotion, looking Jake’s way for some answers that could only be answered with some loving strokes and cooing words.
 She would adjust in time.

-The apartment was classic St. Louis with an all-brick exterior and a long walkway off the street up a set of steps to the building, set in a row of other fourplexes, on a tree lined street.
+The apartment was classic St. Louis with an all-brick exterior and a long walkway from the curb and up a set of steps to the building, set in a row of other fourplexes on a tree lined street.
 Inside, exposed brick lent a rustic charm and hardwood floors seemed to incline just ever so slightly from front to back, especially noticeable while cooking on the kitchen stove.
 The apartment’s only flaw.
 I guess there’s always got to be that one thing, right?
+Nothing’s ever really perfect, even if it looks like

-Before I arrived that day, Jake had dismantled the make-shift second bedroom he had created for himself when he was living with Harry and a second living room area was suddenly revealed where it had once been disguised.
+Before I arrived that day to move my stuff in, Jake had dismantled the makeshift second bedroom he had created for himself when he was living with Harry and a second living room area was suddenly revealed where it had once been disguised.
 Like the apartment, our world was expanding.
 He had moved his waterbed into the back bedroom, a beautiful room I had never even seen until that day.
 Rent was $250 a month and, being that it was my first apartment it seemed like a lot, so Jake insisted I pay only $100 as my share of the rent.
 His first noble act as my “roommate.”

 Our neighbors in the fourplex were a delightful group.
-Carlene, an artist, lived upstairs with her boyfriend Ian from New Zealand, who we could barely understand, about to have a baby together.
+Carly, an artist, lived upstairs with her boyfriend Ian from New Zealand—whose accent we could barely understand—about to have a baby together.
 Underneath them was Stephen, a young business professional who liked to chat with us in the hallway about his weekend warrior outings to take the edge off his stressful job.
 And directly above us were Rob and Harvey, two thirty-something hippy guys from Brooklyn who sort of kept to themselves.

 We never really ran into them or interacted like we did with the other tenants for some reason, though we all knew each other by face and name.
 And we knew this much about them: they loved basketball and the New York Knicks.
 Considering we had such very little contact with these two guys ever, why would we know that about them?
 Well, I’ll tell you why.
 During the NBA season, they would watch games on TV and pass a basketball back and forth.
 When things got really exciting, Harvey would start bouncing the ball in place where he sat and scream with the fervor of a fan in the stands.